The Plimsouls: Reunion

 Case has continued with a solo career since the band's mid-1980s breakup.
-In 1996, The Plimsouls, without Ramirez, reunited for a few shows and some recording sessions, resulting in a little-heard reunion album called Kool Trash.
+In 1996, the Plimsouls, without Ramirez, reunited for a few shows and some recording sessions, resulting in a little-heard reunion album called Kool Trash.
 This album featured drumming by new band member Clem Burke, who was also simultaneously a member of Blondie.

 The Plimsouls have continued to reunite occasionally since that time, with Burke being replaced by Bryan Head.

-In 2016 Munoz registered a trademark of the band's name (Serial Number 86699667, Registration Number 4940705) and has been touring as the Plimsouls without Case, Pahoa, or Ramirez.
+In 2016 Muñoz registered a trademark for the band's name, and began touring as the Plimsouls, without the involvement of Case, Pahoa, or Ramirez.
+The Plimsouls brought legal action, which was decided in their favor; the name is owned by the Plimsouls, and "further use by Muñoz of the name would only cause confusion".

+Original Plimsouls bassist David Pahoa died in September 2023.